Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: (Near) Minimax Error Rates

 Compared to the information-theoretic lower bounds in \cite{negahban2012restricted,koltchinskii2011nuclear}, the error rates obtained in Theorems \ref{thm8}-\ref{thm9} are minimax optimal up to logarithmic factors.
 Specifically, Theorem \ref{thm9} derives near optimal guarantee for QMC with heavy-tailed observations, as the key standpoint of this paper.
-Note that, the 1-bit quantization counterpart of these two Theorems was derived in our previous work \cite{chen2022high}; in sharp contrast to the present Theorem \ref{thm9}, the error rate for the heavy-tailed regime in \cite[Theorem 12]{chen2022high} suffers from essential degradation.
+Note that, the 1-bit quantization counterpart of these two Theorems was derived in our previous work \cite{chen2022high}; in sharp contrast to Theorem \ref{thm9}, for 1-bit QMC under heavy-tailed noise, the error rate under $\frac{\|\bm{\widehat{\Upsilon}}\|_F}{d}$ in \cite[Thm.
+13]{chen2022high} reads as $O\big(\big(\frac{r^2d\log d}{n}\big)^{1/4}\big)$ and is essentially slower; using the 1-bit observations therein, this slow error rate is indeed nearly tight due to the lower bound in \cite[Thm.
+14]{chen2022high}.

-To close this section, we give a remark to illustrate the novelty and advantage of our method by a careful comparison with prior works.
+To close this section, we give a remark to illustrate the novelty and advantage of our QMC method by a careful comparison with prior works.